BEQUESTS

 - Please contact us if you wish for your gift to be used for a specific purpose

-Donating part or all of your unused retirement assets, such as your IRA, 401(k), 403(b), pension, or other tax-deferred plan, is an excellent way to make a gift to The Mansfield Mountaineer Foundation, Inc..
+Donating part or all of your unused retirement assets, such as your IRA, 401(k), 403(b), pension, or other tax-deferred plan, is an excellent way to make a gift to The Mansfield University Mountaineer Foundation, Inc..

 If you are like most people, you probably will not use all of your retirement assets during your lifetime.
 You can make a gift of your unused retirement assets to help further our mission.